Dr. Carol A. Barnes - Honors and Awards

 Ralph W. Gerard Prize in Neuroscience, Society for Neuroscience, 2013

-Carol Barnes, director of the McKnight Brain Institute, was recently awarded the prestigious Ralph W. Gerard Prize in Neuroscience, the highest honor awarded by the Society for Neuroscience.
+The prestigious Ralph W. Gerard Prize in Neuroscience is the highest honor awarded by the Society for Neuroscience.
 The prize honors an outstanding scientist who has made significant contributions to the field of neuroscience throughout his or her career.

 Galileo Fellow, College of Science, University of Arizona, 2011 - present